michhernand/relix/README.md

 - Make relative importance cross-language (R, Python, C++).

 # Performance
-Two benchmarks (in R) can be found in Rscripts/.
-Each benchmark was invoked from the command line using `Rscript ./Rscripts/benchmark1.R` and `Rscript ./Rscripts/benchmark2.R`.
-Overall, we can see roughly a
+Benchmarks were invoked from the command line using `Rscript ./Rscripts/benchmark1.R` and `Rscript ./Rscripts/benchmark2.R`.
+Overall, we can see a significant speed increase.

+Note: Unit tests showing accuracy can be found in tests/cpp/src.

 ## Benchmark 1 (MTCars - Relix is 8.53x Faster)
 ![Benchmark 1](./images/benchmark1_result.png)